 What we do

 · Coordinate support for pupils, proactively and reactively.
 We monitor pupils’ progress and wellbeing in many different ways.
 We are available to pupils and their parents and carers at all hours of the school day, and beyond where necessary.
-We also liaise with school staff, families and outside agencies to determine how best to support our pupils, disseminate information and strategies to teachers and support staff, and analyse progress data regularly to identify where and how we can better support our pupils. ·
+We also liaise with school staff, families and outside agencies to determine how best to support our pupils, disseminate information and strategies to teachers and support staff, and analyse learning regularly to identify where and how we can better support our pupils. ·

 · Transition between key stages is of enormous importance to pupils and our focus is on supporting them through transition with the least anxiety.
 Our involvement ranges from the Open Evening in the autumn of Year 6 and visits even prior to that, to supporting pupils’ applications to post Key Stage 5 providers and several stages in between.